1UHD/CaughtIn4kOverlay/README.md

 2. install nodejs if neccessary
 3. cd into the directory
 4. run npm install electron to install electron
-5. start up the project by using npm test
+5. start up the project by using npm start
 6. put in your api key in src/stats.js
 7. enjoy I guess